Friday, October 25, 2019 ︎ 6:30 pm–8:30 pm

 The Los Angeles Forum for Architecture and Urban Design is pleased to announce the return of the pamphlet publication series.
 This new platform for critical ideas seeks to highlight research and design projects related to architecture and the city.
+We will unveil the first pamphlet in the series THIS FRIDAY, October 25th at 6:30pm with a celebration and talk at Studio MLA (formerly Mia Lehrer + Associates).
 The publication team — comprised of Aja Bulla-Richards, Mari Beltran and Josiah Cain (with an afterword by Sarah Cowles) — spoke with us about their project, “Unscene LA,” in advance of the launch.

 What and where is Unscene LA?

 Unscene LA is where spaces created out of necessity become sites occupied in unexpected ways.
 These are moments and places that occur at the overlap and intersection of natural habitat and infrastructure, such as floodplains, power line corridors, and freeway intersections.
 These pockets of the city are prolific, and often intersect with our daily lives in quiet, subtle, easy to miss ways.
 Unscene LA also lives in our stories and imagination of otherness and wilderness in the city.